agentplexus/stats-agent-team/presentation.md

 <!--
 We established clear requirements for what success looks like.
 The system must not only find statistics but verify them against actual web sources.
 Speed matters, but accuracy is paramount.
+[PAUSE:1500]
+The key challenge here was balancing comprehensiveness with performance.
+We needed to search enough sources to find diverse statistics, extract them intelligently without missing any, and verify each one rigorously, all while keeping response times under sixty seconds.
+Setting these concrete targets, especially the sixty to ninety percent verification rate goal, gave us a clear benchmark to measure against.
+Most importantly, we insisted on supporting multiple L L M providers from the start, because we knew different organizations have different preferences and constraints.
 [PAUSE:2000]
 -->